DianZzzz/DianZzzz.github.io/_pages/about.md

 # From A Dark Knight to A White Hat

 Day job as a hedge fund analyst.
-Learning on my own to become a cyber security practitioner.
+Learning to become a cyber security White Hat.

 {% include instagram.html username="d.zhao" %}
+&nbsp;

 ### Courses Working in Progress